HarrisonNearn/Capstone-Project/README.md

 ## Acknowledgements
 I would be remiss if did not mention all the people that made journey possible.

-First, my family - without the constant, unending support from wife, Chelsey, and our beautiful daughters, Quinn and Ella; none of this would have been possible.
+First, my family.
+Without the constant, unending support from wife, Chelsey, and our beautiful daughters, Quinn and Ella; none of this would have been possible.
 Although this class and project have kept me busy, I know my girls are happier to have me home.

 Second, to my NSS instructors: Chris, Josh, Chip, and Toni.
 Their knowledge, guidance, and patience is without equal.
 Looking back, it is truly amazing to see how far they can bring a blue collar street cop with no coding knowledge and no idea what he is doing.
 They are truly masters of their craft.